JoramKeijser/JoramKeijser.github.io/_posts/2022-04-01-mutations.md

 <p align="center">
 <img src="/images/evo_double.gif" style="background:none; border:none; box-shadow:none;">
 </p>
+<span class="caption" STYLE="font-size:85%"> Gradient-based optimisation is more efficient than gradient-free optimization, yet evolution by natural selection might be gradient free. </span>

 Imagine you’re on a hike, trying to work your way up a mountain.
 Unfortunately, it is a foggy day, so you can see your immediate surroundings but not the mountain top.
 In which direction do you decide to walk?
 Your intuition probably tells you to choose the direction in which the